bartvanbenthem/ado-runsapi-client/README.md

 cli client to execute Azure pipelines over REST API with personal acces token authentication. when specified the pipeline run state is being tracked automatically and the result is being updated after every run.
 Integrates with Azure pipeline parameter specifications.

 ## Non required prereqs
-for structured formatting the json output install the jq utillity
+for structured formatting the json output install jq utillity
 ```bash
 # use the Snap package manager
 sudo snap install jq